Clemapfel/jluna/docs/manual.md

 We rarely construct proxies from raw pointers (see the [section on `unsafe` usage](#the-unsafe-library)), instead, a proxy will be the return value of a member function of another proxy.

 How can we make a proxy if we need a proxy to do so?
 We've done so already, jluna offers many pre-initialized proxies, including those for modules `Main`, `Base` and `Core`.
-We will limit ourself to `Main` for this section.
 We can use these proxies to generate new proxies for us.

-To create a proxy from a Julia-side value, we use `Main.safe_eval("return x")`, where x is a value or a variable (though only the value of that variable will be returned):
+To create a proxy from a Julia-side value, we use `Main.get("return x")`, where x is a value or a variable (though only the value of that variable will be returned):

 ```cpp
 auto proxy = Main.safe_eval("return 1234");